Finding Critical PointsIn Exercises 41–50, determine all critical... | Channels for Pearson+

 Domain of a Function

 The domain of a function is the set of all possible input values (x-values) for which the function is defined.
-For the function g(x) = √(2x − x²), the expression inside the square root must be non-negative, as square roots of negative numbers are not real.
-Solving 2x − x² ≥ 0 will give the domain of the function.
+For y = x² − 32√x, the domain is restricted to x ≥ 0 because the square root function is only defined for non-negative numbers.
+Identifying the domain is crucial for determining endpoints and ensuring the function is evaluated correctly.

 Recommended video: